MarvinFernie/polling/README.md

 Social Poll is a modern web application that allows users to create and answer polls in a feed format.
 The platform enables anonymous feedback collection at scale, with results only visible after participation.
 Questions can be upvoted, with popular questions appearing at the top of the feed.

 ## Project Status
-The core features have been implemented, but we're currently addressing environment-specific deployment issues.
-We're exploring alternatives to Firebase for data persistence due to compatibility challenges with Next.js 14.
+The core features have been implemented with localStorage instead of Firebase for data persistence, resolving the compatibility challenges with Next.js 14.
+The application is fully functional with poll creation, voting, and upvoting capabilities.

 ## Future Considerations
 - Enhanced analytics for poll engagement